Are 3D Laser Scanning Services The Future Of City Planning?

 Like any major city, Boston’s landscape is constantly changing.
 Buildings come and go, along with parks and other types of green spaces.
 City leaders are capturing these changes with the help of 3D laser scanning services.
-The first 3D twin of the city was created in 2015 and released to the public in 2018.
+The first 3D digital twin of the city was created in 2015 and released to the public in 2018.

-In a sense, the 3D twin serves as an archive of what the city has looked like over the years.
+In a sense, the 3D digital twin serves as an archive of what the city has looked like over the years.
 It also allows city planners to see how proposed changes will look and function.

 3D Laser Scanning Services create Digital twins

 Boston’s leaders have been trying to capture a digital twin of the city since 2005.
 Finally securing 3D scanning services in 2015, the captured data includes geospatial information on transportation, water, sewage, and more.